AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 If you decide to change the settings of ANAVI Thermometer you need to reset the board and configure it again.

-To reset ANAVI Thermometer press the button and hold it for 10 seconds until the red light is blinking.
+To reset ANAVI Thermometer press the button and hold it for approximately 6 seconds until the red light stops blinking.
 After resetting the board there will be a steady red light that indicates that the temporary WiFi access point is on and you can proceed with the configuration again.
+The reset button works once the ANAVI Thermometer has successfully connected to a WiFi network.
+If you are running a recent enough version of the firmware, it also works for 2 seconds after you power on the device (while the red LED is blinking quickly).

 ---